-14.8 Gastric Cancer
+14.9 Gastric Cancer

 The efficacy of KEYTRUDA was investigated in KEYNOTE-059 (NCT02335411), a multicenter, non-randomized, open-label multi-cohort trial that enrolled 259 patients with gastric or gastroesophageal junction (GEJ) adenocarcinoma who progressed on at least 2 prior systemic treatments for advanced disease.
 Previous treatment must have included a fluoropyrimidine and platinum doublet.
 HER2/neu positive patients must have previously received treatment with approved HER2/neu-targeted therapy.
 Patients with active autoimmune disease or a medical condition that required immunosuppression or with clinical evidence of ascites by physical exam were ineligible.
 Patients received KEYTRUDA 200 mg every 3 weeks until unacceptable toxicity or disease progression that was symptomatic, rapidly progressive, required urgent intervention, occurred with a decline in performance status, or was confirmed at least 4 weeks later with repeat imaging.
 Patients without disease progression were treated for up to 24 months.
 Assessment of tumor status was performed every 6 to 9 weeks.
-The major efficacy outcome measures were ORR according to RECIST v1.1, as assessed by blinded independent central review, and duration of response.
+The major efficacy outcome measures were ORR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, as assessed by BICR, and DoR.

-Among the 259 patients, 55% (n = 143) had tumors that expressed PD-L1 with a combined positive score (CPS) of \geq 1 and microsatellite stable (MSS) tumor status or undetermined MSI or MMR status.
-PD-L1 status was determined using the PD-L1 IHC 22C3 pharmDx Kit.
-The baseline characteristics of these 143 patients were: median age 64 years (47% age 65 or older); 77% male; 82% White, 11% Asian; and ECOG PS of 0 (43%) and 1 (57%).
+Among the 259 patients, 55% (n = 143) had tumors that expressed PD-L1 with a CPS ≥1 and microsatellite stable (MSS) tumor status or undetermined MSI or MMR status.
+PD-L1 status was determined using the PD-L1 IHC 22C3 pharmDx kit.
+The baseline characteristics of these 143 patients were: median age of 64 years, 47% age 65 or older; 77% male; 82% White and 11% Asian; and 43% ECOG PS of 0 and 57% ECOG PS of 1.
 Eighty-five percent had M1 disease and 7% had M0 disease.
 Fifty-one percent had two and 49% had three or more prior lines of therapy in the recurrent or metastatic setting.

 For the 143 patients, the ORR was 13.3% (95% CI: 8.2, 20.0); 1.4% had a complete response and 11.9% had a partial response.
-Among the 19 responding patients, the duration of response ranged from 2.8+ to 19.4+ months, with 11 patients (58%) having responses of 6 months or longer and 5 patients (26%) having responses of 12 months or longer.
+Among the 19 responding patients, the DoR ranged from 2.8+ to 19.4+ months, with 11 patients (58%) having responses of 6 months or longer and 5 patients (26%) having responses of 12 months or longer.

 Among the 259 patients enrolled in KEYNOTE-059, 7 (3%) had tumors that were determined to be MSI-H. An objective response was observed in 4 patients, including 1 complete response.
-The duration of response ranged from 5.3+ to 14.1+ months.
+The DoR ranged from 5.3+ to 14.1+ months.